markstringer-dti/markstringer-dti.github.io/dti.md

 What are we doing every day that's so vital?
 What we're doing is honouring what are referred to as the three pillars of empirical process - transparency, inspection and adaptation.
 When are we doing this?
 All the time, but one time when we're especially doing it, that I'm going to use as an example, is when we're driving a car.

 Imagine that you're driving a car.
 The first thing that you need is transparency.
 You need to be able to see out of the windscreen and you need to be able to see behind you.
 If the windscreen is covered in mud, or being washed with buckets of rain, or frosted up with ice, that's bad.
-Preferably, you'd like to also be able to see behind you through your mirrors - so the wing mirrors need to be there and the back windscreen needs to also be clear.
+And it isn't just looking forward that's important.
+You'd like to see behind you through your mirrors. so the wing mirrors need to be there and the back windscreen needs to also be clear.
 When you're driving, before you even start moving, you need transparency.
 And if you don't have it, things can go wrong very fast.

 But transparency isn't enough.
 If you're driving, it isn't enough for the windscreen to be clear, you still need to look out of it.
 You need to look out of the windscreen and check your mirrors.
 If instead, say, you're checking messages on your phone, or distracted and trying to brush scalding hot coffee out of your lap, that's no good.
 Transparency isn't enough.
 You need inspection.